 Choose tubers labeled jumbo, which average eight centimeters in circumference, for the most flower stems per bulb.
 You may expect to see as many as three dozen flowers born on 18-inch stems from these bulbs.
 Number two and number three bulbs are fine for planting groups of a dozen or more outdoors.

 Water ranunculus plants sparingly throughout their period of growth.
-When flowers are spent, many gardeners remove the spent plants, as they perennialize poorly in most areas.
+When flowers is finished, many gardeners remove the spent plants, as they perennialize poorly in most areas.
 If you live in zones 8 to 11 and wish to try growing the plants as perennials, leave them in place and allow the foliage to die back naturally at summer’s end.
 Dormant tubers appreciate dry, cool conditions; too much moisture and warmth will cause rot.

 Ranunculus Design Tips